ragusa/DAFOAM/OF_cases/bash/readme.md

 This directory contains bash scripts for managing the OpenFoam cases.
+The `driver_simulation` takes the address to a set of OF cases as an argument.